-Investopedia has created this useful and simple infographics which will help us understand what is Bitcoin.
+Investopedia has created this useful and simple infographic which will help us understand what is Bitcoin.

 To add to the above

-Let me get the drugs an criminal activities financing out of the way straight away.
+Let me get the drugs and criminal activities financing out of the way straight away.
 Yes, Bitcoin has been used on Silkroad to buy drugs and other illicit products, but it is no different than drug dealing in the street with cash.
-No one says the USD, the Yen and the EUR are scammy currencies.
-As Nicholas from the Norwegian Bitcoin Association told us yesterday at their presentation on Blockchain, you’d actually have to be stupid to buy illegal stuff with Bitcoin as every transaction in the end is visible on the Blockchain.
+No one says the USD, the Yen, and the EUR are scammy currencies.
+As Nicholas from the Norwegian Bitcoin Association told us yesterday at their presentation on Blockchain, you’d actually have to be stupid to buy illegal stuff with Bitcoin as every transaction, in the end, is visible on the Blockchain.
 That is how the founder of Silkroad was caught.

-The Satoshi is the smallest unit of the bitcoin currency recorded on the blockchain It is a one hundred millionth of a single bitcoin (0.00000001 BTC).
+The Satoshi is the smallest unit of the bitcoin currency recorded on the blockchain it is one hundred millionth of a single bitcoin (0.00000001 BTC).

-Bitcoin is considered mother of all cryptocurrency and is the one making the headlines, but there are far more out there.
-As per today about 900 cryptocurrencies are listed and this number still grows everyday.
+Bitcoin is considered the mother of all cryptocurrency and is the one making the headlines, but there are far more out there.
+As of today, about 900 cryptocurrencies are listed and this number still grows every day.
 Some are just scammy ICOs though, Initial Coin Offering aiming at gathering funds to start up a new cryptocurrency, push up the price, and then sell everything.
 Since it is out of government hands, in case of fraudulent ICO, you could potentially lose your “investment”, so be careful.
 UPDATE 01/05/2018: My friend Julian just posted a comprehensive guide on ICOs, it contains extensive information including but not limited to How to spot scammy ICOs, how do they differ from IPOs, pros, and cons of investing in ICOs… if you want to know more, click here.

-Finally, for those who really want all the technical details about Bitcoin, please find the in-depth guide here.
+Finally, for those who really want all the technical details about Bitcoin, please find the original white paper from Nakamoto Satasho here.